 Real estate investing seems so easy.
 In 2016, the US had 44 billionaires that accumulated most of its wealth from real estate, according to Forbes.
 New York, real estate moguls, is well-represented on the Forbes 400.
 We don’t argue that real estate investing can be lucrative.
 But, it is not an easy path to riches.
 Like any business, it takes hard work, intelligence, and some luck.
 We offer some tips for first-time real estate investors starting to make the path a little smoother.

 While the housing market has its peaks and valleys, as a long-term investing strategy it can often have a more stable and better return than investing in the stock market.
 For beginning investors, real estate can be a great strategy for planning for a lifetime of returns.
-However, there are some important things that beginners should know when deciding to make real estate a part of their investment strategy.
+However, there are some important things that first-time real estate investors should know before deciding to proceed.
 These considerations will help any first-time real estate investors get started on a path to success.

 Short Term Cash Flow and Long-Term Payout

 Investing in rental property can have both short-term and long-term benefits.
 When you own a rental property, whether it is a multifamily townhouse, single-family rental apartment, retail space, or mixed-use commercial building, you are generating monthly income from the rental or lease payments that the tenants pay you.
 This is a great way to offset the monthly and yearly expenses when owning a rental unit can incur, such as taxes and repairs.
 Even more so, it’s an income stream, if you budget properly and bring in more than you are paying out.